DaveEveritt/css-lightbox/readme.md

 ## TO DO

 - [ ] add Next and Previous buttons
-- [ ] use CSS custom properties for colors
+- [ ] make gallery preview image height adjustable

 ## DONE

+- [x] use CSS custom properties for some colors
 - [x] fix non-scrolling image height issue
 - [x] rewrite HTML and CSS to use `figure` anduse `figcaption` tags
 - [x] set CSS variables for the crucial dimensions